AshokvardhanaReddy/AshokvardhanaReddy/README.md

 After Corona, I worked as an accountant at Y V Reddy & Associates from July 2022 to December 2024.
 Later, I joined a MSME (Sri Revanth frozen foods) as an accountant in January 2024.

 While working as an accountant, I started learning HTML, CSS, and JavaScript from YouTube.
-In August, I decided to learn front-end development and quit the job.
+In August 2024, I decided to learn front-end development and quit the job.
 Then I started learning React.

 # Education
-##### Web Development ( 2021 - Present ) @MasaiSchool
 ##### B.Com ( Computers ) ( 2013 - 2016 ) @Sri Nagarjuna Degree College

 # Projects